And Biblically illiterate.

 Lori has it all backwards

 Christians are instructed to serve one another in love, we are told that love is kind, patient, and gentle, we’re instructed to turn the other cheek.
-The same rules that apply to Christians generally, also apply to romantic relationships and husbands specifically, with the added fact that husbands are commanded to lay down their lives for their wives.
-Men, not women, as leaders should be leading in areas of love, kindness, gentleness, aka general Godly behavior because they are leaders.
-That’s what a leader does.
+The same rules that apply to Christians generally also apply to romantic relationships and husbands specifically, with the added fact that husbands are commanded to lay down their lives for their wives.
+Men as leaders should be leading in areas of love, kindness, gentleness, aka general Godly behavior because they are leaders.

 Men and woman are on the same mission anyway, which is to bring people to Christ.
 A man who is, as the Bible commands, submitted to Christ shouldn’t have issues with a wife, also in Christ, submitting to him because they have the same mission, same goal, same attitude in serving one another and growing together in Godliness.
 It will be evident in a husband’s behavior whether he is submitted to Christ or not, and if not there’s no Biblical obligation to follow him.
 Submission to God comes before submission to man, otherwise one is simply following a man’s whims, rather than God’s.